Updated May 2025

 }

-That's it, we now have an Angular library with multiple entry points and dependencies between them.
-Next, we want show how great our library is by creating a showcase app in the same Angular workspace that uses our library.
+Now we have an Angular library with multiple entry points and dependencies between them.
+Next, we'll create a showcase app within the same Angular workspace to demonstrate how to use the library.

 App Implementation

-We now want to add an application in the existing workspace that uses the library.
-This could be a real application or just a showcase / demo for our library.
-This section only applies to apps in the same workspace as the library.
-External applications (in their own workspace) will use the library via npm dependency.
+We will now add an application to the existing workspace that uses the library.
+This can be a real application or a showcase/demo app for the library.
+These steps apply only to applications within the same workspace as the library.
+External applications in separate workspaces will use the library as an npm dependency.

 Create app